crownstone/website/business/06-asset-tracking.md

 {% include snippets/how-it-works-begin img="/images/asset-tracking/ble-tag.png" img-alt="bluetooth tag" title="Bluetooth tags" %}

-Bluetooth Low Energy tags are attached to **high value assets**.
-For example: wheelchairs, IV pumps in hospitals, and other devices.
+Bluetooth Low Energy tags are attached to **high-value assets**.
+For example, wheelchairs, IV pumps in hospitals, and other devices.

 {% include snippets/how-it-works-end %}

 {% include snippets/how-it-works-begin img="/images/asset-tracking/built-ins.png" img-alt="Crownstones" title="Crownstones" %}

-Crownstones are configured with mesh **security keys** and a **filter** which defines which assets have to be tracked.
+Crownstones are configured with mesh **security keys** and a **filter** that defines which assets have to be tracked.

 {% include snippets/how-it-works-end %}

 {% include snippets/how-it-works-begin img="/images/asset-tracking/hub.png" img-alt="Crownstone hub" title="A Gateway" %}

-A hub is configured to obtain the encrypted the data from the Crownstones and to send this data **upstream** to the cloud.
+A hub is configured to obtain the encrypted data from the Crownstones and to send this data **upstream** to the cloud.

 {% include snippets/how-it-works-end %}